Seven Wonders (song)

 "Seven Wonders" is a song by British-American rock band Fleetwood Mac from their fourteenth studio album, Tango in the Night (1987).
 Stevie Nicks sang lead vocals on the song, and it was written by Sandy Stewart, with additional lyrics by Nicks.

 In the song, the singer remembers a love affair from her past.
 She sings that even if she should live to see the Seven Wonders of the World, doing so would not compare to the beauty of that romance.
-The song was released in June 1987, by Warner Bros.
+The song was released on 5 June 1987, by Warner Bros.
 Records, as the second single from Tango in the Night.
 The single became the second of four US Top 20 hits from the album, peaking at number 19 on the US Billboard Hot 100 on 15 August 1987.

 The single was also available on the 12-inch single format, which included an extended remix, a dub mix and an instrumental, "Book of Miracles", which later became the track "Juliet" on Nicks' fourth solo studio album The Other Side of the Mirror (1989).
 A limited edition 12-inch picture disc version was also released in the United Kingdom, where the single reached number 56.